natep1123/Springboard-Capstone-Ideas/README.md

 ## Idea Pool
 ### 1. Travel Roulette:
-App to offer travel reroutes based on user preferences.
+App to offer travel reroutes based on user preferences for activities/sites along the way.
 (Ex. someone wants to travel from Kentucky to Nevada; they input their desired/starting locations and the app provides 1: the fastest routes with on-the-way actuvity/site suggestions, and 2: reroutes that add up to [user-input] hours with more specific activity/site recommendations based on preferences.
 ### 2. Personal Planner with Timezone Syncer:
 App for nomads/travelers to do their personal planning and task management.
 It automatically updates tasks/events based on current time-zone.